Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 ### Use the Templates in Views

-Now edit the views, so it can use the templates:
+Now edit the views, to use the templates:

 	you@dev-machine: nano polls/views